NASA releases 'baby picture' of a star that will grow up to be much like our sun

 The image of Herbig-Haro 211 (HH 211), released by NASA on Sept.
 14, shows the outflow of a young star.
 "An infantile analogue of our Sun," NASA said in a statement.

 Located about 1,000 light-years from Earth in the constellation Perseus, HH21 has only about 8% of the Sun's mass.
-A Class 0 protostar, the nascent star "eventually will grow into a star like the Sun," Webb Space Telescope wrote on its website.
+A Class 0 protostar, meaning the nascent star is less than 100,000 years old, "eventually will grow into a star like the Sun," Webb Space Telescope wrote on its website.

 The stunning, high-resolution image, with shades of blue and pink erupting from a dark center, shows the luminous region surrounding the newborn star, known as a Herbig-Haro object.
 As the new star ejects gas jets, these winds collide with neighboring gas and dust, producing the colorful outflow we see in the image.